 Over the fishery as a whole, Landings Per Unit Effort (LPUE) and Catch Per Unit Effort (CPUE) have remained stable over the 2017-2019 period, indicating that the fishery as a whole is not overexploited and that the current management measures are an effective way to manage the fishery.
 However, the fishery-level measures of LPUE and CPUE mask other patterns at the species level, which need to be considered in more detail.
-LPUE and CPUE for ballan wrasse has remained stable through 2017-2019, while stable LPUE and increasing CPUE for corkwing suggests no detrimental effects of fishing on these species in the District.
-LPUE has declined for goldsinny, but the apparent stability of goldsinny CPUE suggests that fishing effort may not be adversely affecting goldsinny populations overall.
+LPUE and CPUE for ballan and goldsinny wrasse have remained stable through 2017-2019, while stable LPUE and increasing CPUE for corkwing suggests no detrimental effects of fishing on these species in the District.
 Both LPUE and CPUE have declined for rock cook, which is a cause for concern for this species, particularly as the fishery to date has been targeting the larger size classes.